teamtomo/cryotypes/README.md

 | `source`        | SOURCE        | reference to the file from which data came        |

 A utility function is also provided for generating projection matrices from these data.
+These projection matrices can be used to calculate a 2D position in a tilt-image from a 3D position in the tomogram.

 ```python
 from cryotypes.projectionmodel import projection_model_to_projection_matrices